apache/beam/learning/tour-of-beam/learning-content/README.md

 **sdk**: list of programming languages this learning module is intended for (available options are "Go", "Java", "Python").
-**content**: list of folders with groups/units which will be included in this module **id**: unique id of the module within the course **name**: Short name of the module that wil be used in course navigation **complexity**: Complexity of the module (available options are BASIC, MEDIUM, ADVANCED)
+**content**: list of folders with groups/units which will be included in this module **id**: unique id of the module within the course **name**: Short name of the module that will be used in course navigation **complexity**: Complexity of the module (available options are BASIC, MEDIUM, ADVANCED)

 #### Group metadata